-- Impose an obligation on listed companies to provide a report to the BEE Commission on their compliance with BEE. - Introduce new weightings for measuring a BEE status.
+- Impose an absolute obligation on Government and public companies to take the Codes of Good practice on BEE ("Codes") into account in their procurement policies and in issuing licences and authorisations. - Impose an obligation on listed companies to provide a report to the BEE Commission on their compliance with BEE. - Introduce new weightings for measuring a BEE status.